ash3798/AmazonWebScraper/README.md

     }
 }
 ```
+  > * Time taken by the API to respond back is directly propotional to the time taken to scrape.
-  > * Api has been made syncronous as if now for easy accessibility of scrape results.
+  > * Currently Api has been made syncronous for easy accessibility of scrape results.
 Thus upon request it will scrape, prepare result and respond back with result.
   > * For faster responses to api request, scraping can also be made asyncronous and OK status can be sent back to user on successful receive.
   > * Once server is done with scraping, it will send the scrape results to the database (done asyncronously).